Gendo90/2020-Angular-Bootcamp/rangoli/README.md

 ## Further Development

-One of the primary features to be added to this app is color selection for the different letters, so that the color of each different letter can be set via user input.
-This feature is already prototyped and working, so I just need to add it to this application when I have time!

-Another major feature is deprecating the WayScript API endpoint by storing all the possible rangolis (sizes 1 through 26) in a JSON file and then loading a specific size rangoli upon user request, instead of querying the WayScript server, since that should accelerate the rangoli generation time so a user does not need to wait a couple of seconds for the rangoli to load, and also to reduce the number of unnecessary dependencies.
+A major update will be deprecating the WayScript API endpoint by storing all the possible rangolis (sizes 1 through 26) in a JSON file and then loading a specific size rangoli upon user request, instead of querying the WayScript server, since that should accelerate the rangoli generation time so a user does not need to wait a couple of seconds for the rangoli to load, and also to reduce the number of unnecessary dependencies.

 At some point, the layout will also be upgraded to use a more professional, stylized interface with an HTML and CSS framework like Bulma or Bootstrap.